-Looking to expand your learning experience inside the classroom?
-Visit these relevant resources or check out some of the books from our suggested reading list to explore the culture and ecology of the region.
+Check out our recommended resources and suggested reading list to explore the culture and ecology of the region.

 Foxfire has also compiled a wealth of useful material for educators.
 For a complete listing of available materials, visit our shop.